 You may enroll in the program and maintain your eligibility with a minimum balance of $100,000 for a core account or $250,000 for a professionally managed account.
 The program requires a distribution of at least 5% of your account balance each year for a minimum of five years.

 A succession plan for your donor-advised fund account typically is part of an overall estate planning strategy, and the plan's primary objective is continuing donations with maximum charitable impact while reducing estate taxes.
 Your estate planning strategy may also include naming your donor-advised fund account or another person's donor-advised fund account as a beneficiary of testamentary contributions from your:

 Enrolling in succession plans

 Naming or updating individual successors or charitable beneficiaries online is simple.
-When you log in to your account, go to the Services tab and then click on Successors and Beneficiaries.
-You may also use our Account Update form for these two options and for the Schwab Charitable Legacy Program.
+When you log in to your account, go to the Profile menu, select My Profile, and then click on Successors and Beneficiaries.

 Obtain ideas you can use in discussions with your family members and advisors.

 Hear about successful strategies for involving family in philanthropic activities.

 In your succession plan, you may allocate to successors (individuals) and/or charitable beneficiaries (organizations).
 For example, you may leave half of your account assets to your son or daughter to manage and the have the other half granted to the Red Cross.
 These allocations can be made in whole or decimal percentages, rounded to the hundredth place.
 Your allocations to successors and charitable beneficiaries must total 100%.
 You may use this method alone or in combination with the fixed amount method described below.